What Luke uses

 Pocket Casts, hands down.
 Syncing my playback position across devices is a must-have and something no one else seems to have figured out.

 .md files.
-I used to extensively use Google Keep and Microsoft OneNote, and before it went downhill, Evernote.
+I used to use Apple Notes, Google Keep, Microsoft OneNote, and before it went downhill, Evernote.

 Apple Reminders covers all my needs.
 Before that, it was Google Keep.
 I also usually keep a